 - Check they are proactive by assessing how long it takes for them to respond to your requests.

 Your estate agent can also arrange professional photography, write a compelling property listing, advise you on the best time to sell, and target expat buyers – giving you the best chance of making a successful sale.

-Choosing a lawyer
+4. Choose a lawyer

-Top tips for choosing a reputable lawyer:
+Here are some top tips for choosing a reputable lawyer:

 - Ask for recommendations and request testimonials.

 - Research their credentials - check that they belong to the local bar association.

 - Check they have experience in property laws.

 Most countries use the 'notarial system'.
 A notary is a person authorised - by you - to perform certain legal formalities, especially to draw up or certify contracts, deeds, and other documents for use in other jurisdictions.
 For example, in Spain, the notary is called ‘the escritura’, and in France, they are called ‘the notaire’.